 ECC is Epicor’s own point-of-sale portal for facilitating customer orders.
 And one unique quality of ECC is that, as an Epicor product, it’s pre-integrated with their ERP systems upon implementation.
 Understandably, Epicor customers see this as a more seamless and cohesive solution.

 The ERP systems ECC automatically integrates with include:

 Particularly for B2B and primarily brick-and-mortar businesses, ECC fills a niche in providing a straightforward digital storefront.
 Customers or sales staff can configure and submit orders online with ease.
 ECC integrates with Epicor’s ERP systems to provide a “turnkey” solution for connecting basic, public-facing eCommerce capabilities with back-end management and operational data.
 It’s available as a monthly software-as-a-service (SaaS) subscription.

 As mentioned above, Epicor built ECC using the open-source version of Magento for its framework.
 It should be noted, this is already provided by Adobe for free.
-This means that any functionality ECC offers now or in the future is already available through Commerce / Magento.
+This means that any functionality ECC builds in the future is likely already available through Commerce / Magento today.

 It also means that any implementation of Adobe Commerce or the open-source version of Magento readily achieves the same integration with Epicor’s ERP systems and APIs.

 All that’s required is an experienced Adobe Commerce / Magento development team to build the connector.
 While doing so, the integration can be fully customized to support additional functionality and data transfer that ECC doesn’t and won’t offer.

 Building custom integrations with a platform as flexible as Adobe Commerce (or Magento’s open-source version) allows you to create unique customer experiences or realize deeper insights specific to your brand and performance metrics in a way ECC can never support.